 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 assessments returns.
 State assessment data will then be used for each subsequent annual update.
 1.2 Priority 4A- Percentage of students achieving proficiency levels on CAASPP assessments in MATH will increase annually by 1 point.
 Due to Covid, and the postponement of the state assessments, the last available state assessment data from the 2019 Dashboard for Math was 74% proficiency.
 We are using the following local summative data from Aimsweb for our preliminary baseline Math data which is 86% scoring above 50%.
 This will continue to be reported until the reporting of state assessments returns.
 State assessment data will then be used for each subsequent annual update.
-Spring 2021-CAASPP MATH 71.6% 77% 1.3 Priority 7B- Academic intervention services will be provided to all students, with the priority given to 2020-21 100% of unduplicated students who scored at or above the 35th percentile were 100% of unduplicated students who scored at or above the 35th percentile were provided intervention services.
-100% of unduplicated students scoring at or below the 35th percentile on district assessments will
+Spring 2021-CAASPP MATH 71.6% Spring 2022-CAASPP MATH 70% 77% 1.3 Priority 7B- Academic intervention services will be provided to all students, with the priority given to 2020-21 100% of unduplicated students who scored at or above the 35th percentile were 100% of unduplicated students who scored at or above the 35th percentile were provided intervention services.
+100% of unduplicated students who scored below benchmark in IXL were provided intervention services.
+100% of unduplicated students scoring at or below benchmark on IXL will be provided intervention services.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 unduplicated students, scoring at or below the 35th percentile in English Language Arts and Math on District Assessments in the regular school day and during the Afterschool program. provided intervention services. receive intervention services.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 unduplicated students, scoring at or below the 35th percentile in English Language Arts and Math on District Assessments in the regular school day and during the Afterschool program. provided intervention services.
 1.4 Priority 8-The percentage of students scoring at or above the 50th percentile on District Benchmark Assessments (Aimsweb) in English Language Arts and Math will increase by 1 percentage point per year.
-Math scored at or above the 50th percentile 82% ELA and 79% Math 85% of students scoring at or above the 50th percentile in ELA 89% of students scoring at or above the 50th percentile in Math 1.5 Priority 1A-All certificated staff will be appropriately assigned and fully credentialed.
+In 2020-21 82% of students in ELA and 86% of students in Math scored at or above the 50th percentile 82% ELA and 79% Math We piloted IXL math and language arts.
+Our goal was 70% of students will show 1 year of growth or meet grade level expectations in IXL.
+74% Math and 73% ELA.
+72% of students will show 1 year of growth or meet grade level expectations in IXL 1.5 Priority 1A-All certificated staff will be appropriately assigned and fully credentialed.
 In 2020-21, 100% of certificated staff were appropriately assigned and 87% were fully credentialed.
 100% of certificated staff were appropriately assigned and 100% were fully credentialed.
+100% of certificated staff were appropriately assigned and 100% were fully credentialed.
 100% of certificated staff will be appropriately assigned and 100% will be fully credentialed.
 1.6 Priority 2A- Increase teacher survey responses (implementation of state standards) question #3.
 In 2020-21, the average teacher response (average responses) was 4.2 for question #3.
 The average teacher response was 4.3.
+The average teacher response was 4.4.
 Teacher responses will average (4.5)